tpoof/pmdashboard/archive/project_dashboard_v6_executive_summary.md

 ### Visibility into work and progress

-Clear, organization-wide visibility into active work streams and execution status.
+Clear, organization-wide visibility into active work streams, execution status, and delivery accuracy — including whether work is being completed on time or trending late.

 ### Structured accountability

-Defined ownership and measurable progress indicators for consistent oversight.
+Defined ownership, measurable progress indicators, and actual completion date tracking create a consistent and auditable record of delivery performance.

+### Operational Intelligence Through Schedule Variance

+The Schedule Variance chart transforms raw completion data into actionable delivery insight — revealing whether the team is consistently on time, trending late, or improving over time.
+This gives leadership a fact-based foundation for resourcing and prioritization decisions.

+### Recurring Work Without Overhead

+The recurring task system eliminates the manual cost of re-creating repeating work items.
+Each recurring task is configured once and self-maintains indefinitely, reducing operational overhead and ensuring repeating work is never dropped.

 ### Controlled Action and Oversight